Kinshe-K/MinorProjects/README.md

 - relearn.py
     - Getting back into python after not using it in a while.
     - Made on 2/21/2022
+- DataStructuring
+    - Basic structure's, like nodes, queues, and stacks.

 ### Java Projects Made in Java 21.0:
 -